 There are two (2) main stages to the appeal process.
 The first stage of the process begins in the Justice Court; the second stage takes place in the Arizona Superior Court.
 All of the steps must be followed with exactness the appeal will be dismissed.

-Notice of Appeal Fee:A $75 appeal fee is paid to the Justice Court at the time the Notice of Appeal is filed.
+Fee to File the Notice of Appeal:A $75 appeal fee is paid to the Justice Court at the time the Notice of Appeal is filed.
 This fee includes the cost of a copy of the audio recorded proceedings, a certification of the appeal record, and the transmittal of the record on appeal to the Superior Court.

 Cost Bond: On or before the deadline to appeal the cost bond must be paid.
-Currently the cost bond is set at $250.
-The purpose of this bond is to cover court costs incurred by the Appellee, (landlord) in defending the appeal.
+Currently the cost bond is $250.
+The purpose of this bond is to cover court costs incurred by the landlord in defending the appeal.

 Supersedeas Bond(s): One and Two: The purpose of the first supersedeas bond is to prevent enforcement of the judgment.
 Meaning the judgment creditor will not be able to try and collect on the judgment.
 For example, they are prevented from trying to garnish the tenants wages.